nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. When the user enters a `view` command, the `ViewCommandParser` parses the user's input.
 2. It checks for the following:
    - The `INDEX` entered by the user must be able to be converted into a numeric index.
-3. If the user entered a value of `INDEX` that cannot be converted, a `ParserException` will be thrown.
+3. If the user entered a value of `INDEX` that cannot be converted, a `ParseException` will be thrown.
 4. An `Index` will be created from the user's input if Step 2 passes.
 5. A check is done to see if the `Index` created in Step 4 is a valid index given the number